SaiCharitha-Ammisetty/Azure_Projects/README.md

 ---

-# Language & Speech Services by Azure using Django
+# Language & Speech Services by Azure Cloud

 This repository contains the source code for a web application that utilizes Azure's Language and Speech services, built with Django.